The Kentucky Derby Museum is excited to resume field trips and welcome back students.

 Program Summary: Let’s celebrate!
 The concept and importance of cultural traditions is explored before we attend our very own Kentucky Derby.
 We’ll act out the day as we participate in the many Kentucky Derby traditions - maybe even one of your students will win the Derby!

 Program Goals: Students understand the concept of traditions and their place in both family and community.
 They recognize and describe well-known Kentucky Derby traditions.
-They understand traditions make our lives more full.
+They understand traditions make our lives fuller.
 They can exhibit good role-playing skills.

-Program Summary: Historic photographs, paintings and video bring the history of Louisville, as well as its signature event, the Kentucky Derby alive, as we travel through two centuries of history.
+Program Summary: Historic photographs, paintings and people bring the history of Louisville, as well as its signature event, the Kentucky Derby alive, as we travel through two centuries of history.
 Topics include transportation, social unrest, equality, natural disasters and communications.

 Program Goals: Students understand the beginnings of the Kentucky Derby and significant developments throughout the history of Churchill Downs Racetrack and the Kentucky Derby, as well as developments in local social history.
 They understand and can identify several significant forms of transportation.

 Program Summary: Students see examples of items that have been used as "money" in other cultures to establish money as a representation of value.
 The difference between needs and wants, the concept of scarcity and the balance of supply and demand are established.
 Students observe and participate in hands-on demonstrations of making a buying decision, how the value of an item can diminish, and how money comes into a community and passes through many different hands.
 The program concludes with a demonstration of the economic impact of the Kentucky Derby on the local and regional economy.